-Step 4: Simmer the beef stroganoff with ground beef for one hour on low heat.
+Step 4: Simmer for one hour on low heat.
 Many recipes instruct you to cook the ground beef stroganoff for a much shorter time, but I think this dish gains in flavor from being slowly cooked for a longer time.

 Step 5: Add the sour cream and stir well, don’t let the dish come to a boil anymore.

-Serve the easy ground beef stroganoff with wide noodles (for instance tagliatelle), rice, fried straw potatoes or mashed potatoes.
+Serve with wide noodles (for instance tagliatelle), rice, fried straw potatoes, or mashed potatoes.